Guardsman at Texas border accused of sexual assault

-HOUSTON (AP) — A Texas National Guard member serving at the U.S.-Mexico border is accused of sexually assaulting a woman.
+HOUSTON (AP) — A Texas National Guard member serving at the U.S.-Mexico border is accused of sexually assaulting a woman in a motel, authorities said Wednesday.

-Police in Alpine, Texas, arrested 30-year-old Luis Carlos Ontiveros on Monday.
+Police in Alpine, Texas, arrested Luis Carlos Ontiveros, 30, on Monday.
 The Texas National Guard confirmed that Ontiveros was serving in a mission launched in April following President Donald Trump’s call for the National Guard to go to the border.

 According to an affidavit obtained by KOSA-TV, the woman told police she had been drinking and Ontiveros offered to take her back to her motel room.
 The woman alleged that Ontiveros started kissing her, then removed her clothes and touched her.

 The woman said she fled after Ontiveros told her he would perform oral sex.
+A witness told police the woman knocked on his door, saying Ontiveros had tried to rape her.

 Most Read Nation & World Stories